Banner Alt Text

 This post contains affiliate links, see our disclaimer for more information.

 If it’s your first time visiting Moab and you only have three days, I recommend this itinerary for your trip.
-This guide is based on my experience visiting Moab in July 2022.
+This guide is based on my experience visiting Moab in July 2022 and May 2024.

 When to Visit Moab